 Mortgage forgiveness debt relief act

 Due to the magnitude of the real estate market collapse that began in 2007, Congress passed the Mortgage Forgiveness Debt Relief Act in 2007.
-For calendar years 2007 through 2016, you could exclude up to $2 million in forgiven mortgage debt if you were married and filing jointly—up to $1 million for other filing statuses.
-This also applied to debt that was discharged in 2017 provided that there was a written agreement entered into in 2016.
-This exclusion also applied to mortgage debt forgiven through a mortgage restructuring or in connection with a foreclosure.
+For calendar years 2007 through 2017, you can exclude up to $2 million in forgiven mortgage debt if you were married and filing jointly—up to $1 million for other filing statuses.
+This also applies to debt that was discharged in 2018 provided that there was a written agreement entered into in 2017.
+This exclusion also applies to mortgage debt forgiven through a mortgage restructuring or in connection with a foreclosure.

 Bankruptcy and insolvency